 Looking for a down jacket for hiking to keep your warm and comfortable on your next outdoor adventure?

 This guide shares tips on how to choose the Best Down Jacket to suit your needs.
-Whether you are looking for the Best Overall, Best Lightweight, or a Best Value Down Jacket, we have put together a few pointers and key features on some of our favourites to help you make an informed choice.
+Whether you are looking for the Best Overall, Best Lightweight, or a Best Value Down Jacket, we have put together a few pointers and key features on some of our favourite down jackets to help you make an informed choice.

 Take a look at the comparison table below for a quick overview, or scroll down to see our top five and a detailed buyers guide for more information.

-Unsurprisingly, Arc’teryx came up with one of the best down jackets available for hiking.
+Unsurprisingly, Arc'teryx Cerium LT Hoody came up with one of the best down jackets available for hiking.
 The 850-fill power down and synthetic Coreloft insulation offers incredible warmth for this lightweight hoody.
 It is designed for ease of movement and it looks great too.

 The jacket is very warm and well-insulated with 850-fill-power down with additional benefit of synthetic Coreloft insulation in the areas that are most likely to become more worn out and filled with moisture to prevent unexpected raptures.

-The Morph hoody is great for winter climbing – as long you can find the right fit.
+North Face Morph Hoodie is great for winter climbing – as long you can find the right fit.
 Choose a size or two up, and make sure you fit it before you buy it (or leave the tags on until you’re sure of it).

 Whether you’re hiking in the winter, mountain climbing or skiing, having the right jacket is always paramount.